sangeetsaurabh/tweet_phrase_kaggle_competition/README.md

 Look at the words and characters to understand more about them.
 There are some random Unicode characters, a lot of misspelled words, and several slangs in the tweets.
 This understanding will help design the models better later on.
 Details at [twitter_text_data_analysis.ipynb](https://github.com/sangeetsaurabh/tweet_sentiment_extraction/blob/master/twitter_text_data_analysis.ipynb).

 #### 3. Text pre-processing and post-processing experiment
+Some experiments to understand what's the difference between the tweet and selected text.
+Also, if test tweet matches well with the training tweet.
+Regex based tokenization (to make sure that punctutations and special characters are seperated out from the actual word), Lemmetization and Spell correction were experimented with.
+More details available at [transform_experiments.ipynb] (https://github.com/sangeetsaurabh/tweet_sentiment_extraction/blob/master/transform_experiments.ipynb)

+I ended up not using most of the techniques used during this experiment.
+Transformers gave me the best results.
+Most of the transformers used subword tokenizers that automatically takes care of incomplete or long words.
+But, this exercise was really good to understand the data as I designed the models.

+#### 4. Visualize positive, neutral and Negative words